MSc Mixed Mode Programme

 The programme consists of three semesters.
 In the first semester, candidates will undertake core courses.
 In the second semester, students can select a research- or an industry-focused pathway allowing them to customize learning that will be relevant towards their career goals.
 A research project in the specialized area will begin in the second semester continuing into the third semester that will be solely dedicated to research.
 The program will focus on student-centered learning which incorporate individual and group assignments, practical sessions, ‘problem-based learning’, ‘e-learning’, seminar presentations, field trips and others.

-Programme Educational Objective (PEO)
+Program Educational Objective (PEO)

 Programme Learning Outcomes (PLO)

-At the end of this programme, students will be able to :
+At the end of this programme, students will be able to:

 Programme Structure